DeanSpooner/weather-app/README.md

-# Weather App by Dean Spooner - now live [here](https://deanspooner.github.io/weather-app)! ⛈
+# Weather App v1.1 by Dean Spooner - now live [here](https://deanspooner.github.io/weather-app)! ⛈

 This is a project that shows the weather forecast for a given place in the UK, using real, live data from APIs.
 This app makes use of React.

+## Latest Updates

+- v1.1: Now renders different backgrounds depending on the forecast of the selected day;

+- v1.0: Fully working weather app that provides live forecast data for UK locations for the next five days.

 ## Objectives